Bosch: Legacy

-Bosch: Legacy is an American police procedural streaming television series developed by Michael Connelly, Tom Bernardo and Eric Overmyer.
-A spin-off and eighth season of the Amazon Prime Video series Bosch (2014–2021), it stars Titus Welliver as former LAPD detective Harry Bosch, with Mimi Rogers and Madison Lintz also reprising their roles.
-The series premiered on May 6, 2022 on Amazon Freevee with the release of four episodes, with the remaining released weekly, two episodes at a time.
+Bosch: Legacy is an American police procedural television series developed by Michael Connelly, Tom Bernardo and Eric Overmyer.
+A sequel to the Amazon Prime Video series Bosch (2014–2021), it stars Titus Welliver as former LAPD detective Harry Bosch, with Mimi Rogers and Madison Lintz also reprising their roles.
+The series premiered on May 6, 2022, on Amazon Freevee with the release of four episodes; the remaining episodes were released weekly, two episodes at a time.
 The series was renewed for a second season prior to its premiere.
+The second season premiered on October 20, 2023, again with the release of four episodes; the remaining episodes were also released weekly, two at a time.
+The series was later renewed for a third season, prior to its second-season premiere.
+Season 3 premiered on March 27, 2025, and concluded Bosch: Legacy.

 Plot

 Season 1

 Hieronymus "Harry" Bosch has retired from the LAPD and works as a private investigator.
 Defense attorney Honey "Money" Chandler has him work on some cases for her.
 His daughter, Maddie, navigates her first days as a patrol officer with the LAPD, working from Hollywood Station, where her father used to be assigned.
 Bosch investigates businessman Carl Rogers, who previously hired a hitman to kill Chandler.
 Billionaire businessman Whitney Vance asks Bosch to discreetly investigate a private matter.